Search for nonresonant new physics signals in high-mass dilepton events produced in association with b-tagged jets in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results

-The bin-by-bin migration effects are corrected from the reconstruction-level distribution to generator level by using a 2-dimensional histogram of reconstructed versus generated mass (response matrix).
-The response matrices are obtained from the DY+jets MC events passing the full SR selections for each \PQb jet final state, eta region, data-taking year, and lepton flavor.
-The reconstructed mass distribution in data after subtracting all SM backgrounds except for DY+jets in each channel is corrected by applying the inverted response matrices.
-Since the off-diagonal elements of the response matrices are small, no regularization is necessary.
-The resulting corrected mass distribution is compared with the generator-level mass spectra for validation and is in good agreement.
-To account for the differences in detector acceptance and lepton efficiencies between the electron and muon channels, a normalization factor is derived, assuming no signal is present in the 200--400\GeV mass range, by taking the ratio of the corrected dimuon mass distribution to the corrected dielectron mass distribution in data.
-Similarly, a normalization factor is derived for the DY+jets simulation using the ratio of dimuon and dielectron events in the corrected simulated DY+jets mass distribution after full SR selections.
-Since this normalization is dependent on the jet multiplicity, we derive it for 0\PQb and $\geq$1\PQb jet final states separately.
-The uncertainty in the factor is taken as an additional uncertainty in the ratio.
+To account for the differences in detector acceptance and lepton efficiencies between the electron and muon channels, a normalization factor is derived, assuming no signal is present in the 200--400\GeV mass range, by taking the ratio of the corrected $\PGm\PGm$ mass distribution to the corrected $\Pe\Pe$ mass distribution in data.
+Similarly, a normalization factor is derived for the DY+jets simulation using the ratio of $\PGm\PGm$ and $\Pe\Pe$ events in the corrected simulated DY+jets mass distribution after full SR selections.
+Since this normalization is dependent on the jet multiplicity, we derive it for 0\PQb and $\geq$1\PQb jet final states separately, and independently for each data-taking year and $\eta$ category.
+The uncertainty in the factor is taken from the statistical uncertainty of a degree-0 polynomial fit in the 200--400\GeV range and propagated as an additional uncertainty in the ratio.
 The observed flavor ratio from the corrected mass distributions in data and DY+jets simulation is then corrected with their corresponding normalization factors to obtain the final flavor ratio from data and the DY+jets simulation.
-As detector acceptance and lepton efficiency differences vary with dilepton invariant mass, the flavor ratio for DY+jets simulation deviates from unity at higher masses as expected.
-Most of the systematic uncertainties such as the choice of PDF set, background-specific CR SFs, JES, JER, and b tagging scale factors cancel in the ratio, whereas the remaining systematic uncertainties affecting the mass due to modeling of the mass resolution and scale are propagated to the unfolding procedure by obtaining additional response matrices with reconstructed mass values shifted by the uncertainty.
-The uncertainties in the detector acceptance and lepton efficiencies are propagated to the final flavor ratio via the acceptance and efficiency corrections.
-In addition, the uncertainties in the normalization factor are also propagated to the final flavor ratio.
+As detector acceptance and lepton efficiency differences increase with dilepton invariant mass, the flavor ratio for DY+jets simulation deviates from unity at higher masses as expected.